 Best for Older Kids: Seavenger Voyager Snorkeling Set

 Everything you get in this snorkel set is designed to offer durability.
-The mask offers exceptional peripheral views and has a soft silicone lining on the inside to stop water seepage.
+The mask offers exceptional peripheral views and has a soft silicone skirt on the inside to stop water seepage.

-The snorkel fins are also great and have bigger blades, so every push reward your kid with an excellent thrust to move underwater.
+The snorkel fins are also great and have bigger blades, so every push rewards your kid with an excellent thrust to move underwater.

 Breathing is now easier with the snorkel tube, and the valve doesn’t clog easily.
-Old kids need a snorkel set with adjustable sizing, and that’s what they get with the Seavenger Voyager Snorkeling Set.
+Older kids need a gear set with adjustable sizing, and that’s what they get with the Seavenger Voyager Snorkeling Set.